core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Discussed the case of group request sent to multiple proxies at once.

-* Clarified use of the CoAP NoSec mode.
+* Clarified use/avoidance of the CoAP NoSec mode.

 * Revised list of references.